All the Facts About Jennifer Holliday Weight Loss

 Jennifer Holliday is an American singer and actress who is best known for her debut single, the Dreamgirls number and rhythm-and-blues/pop hit, 'And I Am Telling You I'm Not Going.'
 For the single, she won a Grammy Award in 1983, and additionally, she also won a 1982 Tony Award for 'Dreamgirls.'

-Jennifer Holliday struggled with weight issues in the 80's, the same time when her fame was on the rise.
+Jennifer Holliday, who enjoys a net worth of $10 million, struggled with weight issues in the 80s, the same time when her fame was on the rise.
 The music industry rejected Jennifer for her size and suffered clinical depression, which led her to attempt suicide at the age of 30.
-She underwent gastric bypass surgery afterward and lost weight, but when the music industry still did not want her.
-Here's the story of how she dealt with depression, weight issues, and even multiple sclerosis (M.S.) - a disease that at one point left her blinded and unable to walk and overcame it all.
+She underwent gastric bypass surgery afterward and lost weight, but the music industry still did not want her.
+Here's the story of how she dealt with depression, weight issues, and even multiple sclerosis (M.S.) - a disease that at one point left her blinded and unable to walk and overcome it all.

 Jennifer Holliday's Major Life Change Came From Her Weight Loss